kddubey/pretrain-on-test/README.md

 <details>
 <summary>In researcher terms</summary>

-There's a new, hot, few-shot, NLP competition on the block.
+There's a new, hot, few-shot, NLP benchmark on the block.
 Alice submits her model to the leaderboard and gets SOTA accuracy $x$.
 Bob submits a model which he pretrained on *unlabeled* text from the test set, and gets accuracy $x + \epsilon$.
 Bob gets all the glory.
 Alice disputes his score.
 She says he used test set data, a big no-no. Alice argues that had Bob pretrained on text which is statistically independent of the test